 Sponsored Products is keyword-based marketing which is very similar to Google Adwords.
 The marketer first does research and compile a list of keywords they believe will reach the target audience.

 These keywords are used to promote individual listing and appear in the shopping results and on product detail pages on Amazon.
+To take this a step further, make sure to optimize the listing before running a Sponsored Product campaign to ensure you're maximizing the ROI on your spend.

 Sponsored Product will help increase visibility and sales of your products by displaying ads when shoppers are looking for products like yours.
 There are zero monthly fees, you only pay when someone clicks on your ad.